-Sustainability Commentary Impact Mitigation Post objective Mitigation A) Protection of the natural environment There is an oak tree on the boundary with the road (covered with a temporary Tree Preservation Order).
-The Council will review existing species or habitats information held on previously allocated sites.
-The site falls within the 'Upper farmed and wooded valley slopes' landscape character area.
-These areas are typified by having a steeply rolling landform, being a lush and fertile land which gives rise to extensive tracts of medium-scale fields of permanent pasture.
+Sustainability Commentary Impact Mitigation Post objective Mitigation A) Protection There is an oak tree on the boundary with the road (covered with a -2 Policy S9 'Environment' and DM1 0 of the natural temporary Tree Preservation Order).
+The Council will review existing 'High Quality Design' in the Local environment species or habitats information held on previously allocated sites.
+The site Plan Review also provide some falls within the 'Upper farmed and wooded valley slopes' landscape mitigation therefore a neutral character area.
+These areas are typified by having a steeply rolling effect is considered. landform, being a lush and fertile land which gives rise to extensive tracts of medium-scale fields of permanent pasture.
 The site is highly visible from B3181 a negative effect, further south there is dense tree cover which should screen wider views.
 Views into the site are generally short.
 Development of the site does extend the built nature of Cullompton further to the south.
-Given there will be some visual impact, an overall negative -2 Policy S9 'Environment' and DM1 'High Quality Design' in the Local Plan Review also provide some mitigation therefore a neutral effect is considered.
-0
+Given there will be some visual impact, an overall negative